 In Arab culture, the phrase Masha'Allah or God wills it might accompany a compliment to ward off bad luck.
 In some countries the herb rue gives protection.
 In many cultures the evil eye affects not only humans but animals, such as making a milk cow go dry.

-The ancient Greeks put talismans in the home and wore amulets as protection from the evil eye.
-In the 6th century BCE, the politician Peisistratus hung the figure of a grasshopper before the Acropolis of Athens for protection.
+The ancient Greeks put talismans in the home and wear amulets as protection from the evil eye.
+In the 6th century BCE, the politician Peisistratus hangs the figure of a grasshopper before the Acropolis of Athens for protection.